 Swissport is actively supporting and respecting the protection of internationally proclaimed human rights through various policies and certification requirements.
-This is a subject of priority throughout the organization and has lead to the absence of any significant incidents or violations of non-compliance with the internationally proclaimed human rights including, freedom of association or collective bargaining, child labour, compulsory labour and indigenous rights by Swissport or any significant suppliers during the reporting period.
+This is a subject of priority throughout the organization and has lead to the absence of any significant incidents or violations of non-compliance with the internationally proclaimed human rights including freedom of association or collective bargaining, child labour, compulsory labour and indigenous rights by Swissport or any significant suppliers during the reporting period.
+Swissport has not identified any particular operation or supplier that is at significant risk or exposure in this regard.
 If such a case of non-compliance should occur, Swissport is prepared to take all measures necessary outlined in the Code of Conduct in order to deal with the violation.

-With a large workforce of more than 55'000 employees worldwide, uniform suppliers are our most relevant supplier with regards to human rights protection.
+With a large workforce of more than 60 000 employees worldwide, uniform suppliers are our most relevant supplier with regard to human rights protection.
 In order to ensure compliance with our standards on a global level, all significant suppliers engaged by Swissport are required to show certificates of compliance with relevant and prioritized human rights, including non-discrimination, child labour, forced and compulsory labour, security practices, and Indigenous rights.
 In addition to this we recognize the legitimate role of responsible trade unions and employee representatives.
 Swissport establishes appropriate mechanisms to enable the effective representation of staff.

-The overall responsibility for environmental, political, and labour issues lies with the CEO; the responsibility is further divided to the Legal department and Corporate HR.
+The overall responsibility for environmental, political, and labour issues lies with the CEO; the responsibility is further divided to the Legal department and Human Resources.

-For all its employees, Swissport maintains and promotes a corporate culture and behaviour in which honesty; integrity and respect for the law are viewed as essential to achieving our desired success.
+For all its employees, Swissport maintains and promotes a Corporate culture and behaviour in which honesty, integrity and respect for the law are viewed as essential to achieving our desired success.
 In relation to human rights the Code of Conduct states:

-- the recognition of internationally proclaimed human rights - · respect for other cultures and opinions - professional behaviour and observance of the rules of good business practice and of internal and external rules and regulations - protection against discrimination
+- · The recognition of internationally proclaimed human rights - · Respect for other cultures and opinions - Professional behaviour and observance of the rules of good business practice and of internal and external rules and regulations - Protection against discrimination

 Any and all of the employees are personally obliged to abide by the Swissport Code of Conduct.
 They are prompted to report any evidence of possible violation of the Swissport Code of Conduct to their superior or, if appropriate, to the General Counsel or to the Chairman of the Audit Committee.
-As a last resort, if the employee fears retaliation, he or she has the possibility of contacting the Swissport Whistle-blower hotline.
+As a last resort, if the employee fears retaliation, he or she has the possibility of contacting the Swissport Whistleblower hotline.